 - Use an offset account—this is a savings account linked to your home loan.
-The amount you have in here is reduced from the principle amount you owe to calculate interest due on the loan
+The amount in your account is subtracted from the principle amount you owe to calculate interest on the loan.

-- Switch to a home loan with a lower interest rate—this could significantly reduce the amount you’re paying but always check fees, features and conditions
+- Switch to a home loan with a lower interest rate—this could significantly reduce the amount you’re paying but always check the loan fees, features and conditions.

 - Downsize to a less expensive property—you could use the profit on the sale of your current home to pay off your loan and buy a new, less-expensive property.

-Everyone’s circumstances are different, so it’s probably a good idea to meet with your financial adviser or we can help you find one.
+Everyone’s circumstances are different, so it’s probably a good idea to meet with your financial adviser to talk through your options.
+If you don’t have an adviser, we can help you find one.